EDEN NEVER HEARD

 * * *

 The air warmed mid-March, and we cruised our way back to our camp.
-We arrived at twilight and found Jump Creek very high, boiling against the underside of the tree-trunk bridge.
-Dorilus jaunted across the shaking trunk carelessly, hands in his pockets, and it bowed down in the middle–a damp yellow ring of sawdust conspicuous on the lower side.
-I ventured across, and Dorilus glared at the sawdust and then urgently down-creek–another cruiser had doubtlessly doctored our bridge and had started to Eau Claire to register our tracts before us.
+We arrived at twilight and found Jump Creek very high, boiling beneath the tree-trunk bridge.
+Dorilus crossed it, and it bowed down in the middle–damp yellow sawdust on the underside–another cruiser had doubtlessly doctored the bridge and had started to Eau Claire to register our tracts before us.

 Our dugout was gone, surely stolen, and we set out in pounding rain, mud gurgling beneath our feet.
 We gained the Chippewa before morning, and she was roaring a few feet from Johnson’s barn, his cabin swept completely away.
-He himself was nowhere, his barn empty of stock, and we pried hewn timbers from it.
+Johnson himself was nowhere, his barn empty of stock, and we pried hewn timbers from it.
 We laid them square, and Dorilus roped them corner to corner, stern to aft.
 He tied knots for oarlocks and lines for holdfasts.
-I boiled pitch in a pail and poured it atop strips of blanket he held between our raft’s timbers.
-His silky lashes inched daintily down, and his smile angled up through his boyish cheeks.
-He gently felt the raft’s waterproofing, his eyes burning triumphantly.
+I boiled pitch in a pail and poured it between our raft’s timbers, and his silky lashes inched daintily down, and his eyes lit triumphantly at the waterproofing.

-We launched the raft and soared around several bends, skidding across cataracts.
+We launched the raft downriver and soared around several bends, skidding across cataracts.
 I was thrown suddenly high, tossed by a thundering spray.
 I clung to a holdfast, landed hard on the raft on a logjam.
 I lay with my teeth throbbing, and Dorilus seemed to shout, “The compass man!
 Dead!”
-Dorilus appeared to hunch on the jam beyond the raft.
-He flew backward, and McKinney rose, his face bleeding, eyes bugging out.
-His good arm wielded an oar, he shoved Dorilus backward.
+Dorilus hunched on the jam beyond the raft–and flew backward.
+McKinney rose, his face bleeding, eyes bugging out.
+His good arm wielded an oar, he poked Dorilus hard.
 “Don’t touch me!” shouted McKinney.
 “God knows what you are!
-The Dunaways know!
 Everyone knows–sinners!
 Filth!
 Defilement!”
 Dorilus lay unmoving, staring up at McKinney.
 “You’re mistakes!”
 McKinney raised his oar, eyed Dorilus’ head.
 “You dance and parade before your lords, and God will send his bullet!”

 * * *